joakimrosendahl/Inda-1/README.md

 Exercise 1.6 -- don't forget to git!
 When you are done with your assignment, you must push it to your repository on Github.
 If you don't do this, any changes you have made will only be present on your local machine and your TA will not be able to grade your assignment.
 If you are uncertain how to push your files, we have provided you with a brief walktrough.

+🙏 Acknowledgment
+This task was designed by
+Linus Östlund
+Sofia Bobadilla
+Gabriel Skoglund
+Arvid Siberov